 Information on how doctorates work in Germany

-In Germany, we have individually-conducted doctorates (you on your own with a supervisor) or structured doctorates (you as part of a doctoral cohort with an education and training program and with two supervisors or more).
+In Germany, we have individually-conducted doctorates (you on your own with a supervisor) or structured doctorates (you as part of a doctoral cohort, with an obligatory education and training program attached, and with two supervisors or more assigned to you).

 Read more: https://www.daad.de/deutschland/promotion/doktoranden/en/

 Information on structured doctoral studies at the Berlin School of Mind and Brain

 If you want to conduct your doctoral research as a member of the structured doctoral program of the Berlin School of Mind and Brain:

-Read more on how to apply and other topics around the application and admission process on these pages.
+Read more on how to apply and other topics around the application and admission process on our webpages.

 Doctorates in structured doctoral programs at Berlin universities

-At Humboldt-Universitaet, information on individually-conducted doctorates will be supplied by the responsible faculty or by Humboldt Graduate School, an umbrella organization for doctoral studies.
+At Humboldt-Universitaet, the most solid information on individually-conducted doctorates will be supplied by the responsible faculty or by Humboldt Graduate School, an umbrella organization for doctoral studies.